a-rich/DJ-Tools/README.md

     - if you want to restrict the version being installed to not include, say, the next minor version's beta release then you can do so like `pip install "dj-beatcloud[levenshtein]<2.3.0" --pre`
     - note that installing with the `--pre` flag will also install pre-release versions for all dependencies which may cause breakage

-`NOTE`: operations that involve computing the similarity between track names (both modules in the `spotify` package, the `utils.local_dirs_checker` module, and the `swap_title_artist` repair script) can be made much faster by installing the `python-Levenshtein` package; Windows users may find it more cumbersome to install `DJ Tools` this way though since they may not have the required C++ binaries to run the Levenshtein operations...if this applies to you, then ommit the `[levenshtein]` part:
+`NOTE`: operations that involve computing the similarity between track names can be made much faster by installing the `python-Levenshtein` package; Windows users may find it more cumbersome to install `DJ Tools` this way though since they may not have the required C++ binaries to run the Levenshtein operations...if this applies to you, then ommit the `[levenshtein]` part:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`pip install dj-beatcloud`